-Eight lively looks for classic kitchen storage spaces.
+Eight lively looks and colors enhance classic butler’s pantry storage spaces.

 Whether it’s used to store foodstuffs, small appliances, cookware, china and crystal, wine, silver, serveware or collectibles, the butler’s pantry may be the place to take a chance on color.
 I’m going to make an educated guess and say that designer Miles Redd had the whimsical pantry with a paint-decorated ceiling [top] done in full-gloss Farrow & Ball Chinese Blue.
 I know this color – it’s on my front door — and it’s impossible to explain the charm and appeal of a hue used in homes since Colonial times.
 It speaks for itself.